 When designers of the VGD, (Voiture à Grand Diffusion), imagined the future of the now desirable Citroën DS, there were no limits or boundaries in relation to what materials were to be implemented in their quest for more French quirkiness.

-The steel body elements, the aluminium hoods (initially the rear one), the Plexiglas rear window and the fibre-glass roof were superimposed on a steel frame of a certain thickness, necessary to give rigidity to the vehicles structure.
+The steel body elements, the aluminium hoods (initially the rear one), the Plexiglas rear window and the fibre-glass roof were superimposed on a steel frame of a certain thickness, necessary to give rigidity to the structure of the vehicle.

 This unique formula set by Lefebvre in 1939 remained intact until the end of the production of the DS and was even inherited by other Citroën cars, such as AMI6 and the same 2CV, utilising the same characteristics for simplicity of construction and ease of repair.